By JJ Carlson and Cam Hutchins

 The races were held at the Weather Tech Raceway Laguna Seca from August 16th through August 19th in front of thousands of spectators.
 Many spectators took advantage of the local camping facilities located on site.
 If camping, my advice is to book reservations ten months in advance.

 This event is family-friendly and offers a host of amenities such as a sit-down out door food services, a gift shop, driver interaction and shuttles.
-The entrance to see the cars in the paddocks is included with admission to the races, interact with crew and drivers, look at the iconic racecars up close and see the cars you read about in magazine decades ago.
+The entrance to see the cars in the paddocks is included with admission to the races, interact with crew and drivers, look at the iconic racecars up close and see the cars you read about in magazines decades ago.
 Corvette is celebrating it’s 70th anniversary and there is an incredible display of iconic Corvettes from the past and CERV I, II and III!.
 I highly recommend taking in the fabulous event in 2024.

 See pictures provided by NAACC webmaster and photo journalist Cam Hutchins.